System requirements

 System requirements Elasticsearch

-The products Elasticsearch and Logstash receive, process and store the collected events so that they can then be subjected to targeted research and analysis in Kibana.
+Elasticsearch receives, processes and stores the collected events so that they can then be subjected to targeted research and analysis in Kibana.

 Currently, these versions are required: